sniperkit/indigo/README.md

 }
 ```

 ### Delete the document from the Indigo gRPC Server via the Indigo REST Server

+The delete document API deletes a document on its id from a specified index.

 ```sh
 $ curl -s -X DELETE "http://localhost:2289/api/example/1"